 The royal family holds their private funeral services here, too, with the caskets of kings or queens later being lowered into the Royal Mausoleum beneath the church.
 Currently, two modern royal couples rest in the marble crypt, as well as three members of the Medieval royal family, including King Håkon V, who founded the castle, his queen (Eufemia of Rügen), and Sigurd the Crusader.

-Next, our guide took us through the east wing where a portion of the Medieval Daredevil Tower (the original keep) can still be seen.
-Here, our guide gave us an overview of the site’s history: around 1299, King Håkon V began construction of the castle keep, which was enlarged and fortified over the years to withstand several sieges from Swedes, Danes, and the occasional rebel Norwegian.
-In the late 1600s, King Christian IV modernized it into the Renaissance royal residence and fortress complex that we see today.
+Next, our guide took us through the east wing where a portion of the Medieval Daredevil Tower (the original Keep) can still be seen.
+Here, our guide gave us an overview of the site’s history: around 1299, King Håkon V began construction of the Castle Keep, which was enlarged and fortified over the years to withstand several sieges from Swedes, Danes, and the occasional rebel Norwegian.
+In the late 1600s, King Christian IV (of Denmark) modernized it into the Renaissance royal residence and fortress complex that we see today.

-The castle fell into disrepair until around the turn of the 20th century, when Norway won its independence and, for the first time in about 400 years, reinstated a Norwegian King — who is actually Danish.
-Long story short: the Norwegian royal line essentially died out after the Black Death claimed two-thirds of the nation’s population, at which point a series of Swedish and Danish rulers took over the throne.
+The castle fell into disrepair until around the turn of the 20th century, when Norway won its independence from Sweden and, for the first time in about 400 years, reinstated an autonomous Norwegian King — who is actually Danish.
+Long story short: the Norwegian royal line died out after the Black Death claimed two-thirds of the nation’s population, at which point a series of Danish, then Swedish, rulers took over the throne.
 When Norway’s “union” with Sweden was finally dissolved, what was the country supposed to do for a ruler?
 Invite the King of Denmark’s younger son to take the throne, of course.
-(One of the ancestral Danish Kings had a Norwegian wife, meaning the current royal line can still legitimately claim some Norwegian blood.)
+(At least one of the ancestral Danish Kings had a Norwegian wife, meaning the current royal line can still legitimately claim some Norwegian blood.)

 So in 1905, Prince Carl of Denmark changed his name to King Håkon VII of Norway and brought his wife and son over to become the official Norwegian Royal Family.
 In fact, King Hakon VII’s grandson, King Harald, celebrates his 25th year on the throne in 2016.
 By the way, this changeling concept of rulership isn’t unique to Norway.
 Sweden’s royal family is actually French.
 When the last king died without heirs after the Napoleonic wars, Sweden invited one of Napoleon’s top generals to take on the role, and the Bernadotte royal line is still going strong today.

 In any case, having a new Norwegian king kicked off a nationalistic fervor that resulted in Akershus being heavily researched and restored to represent various periods of habitation.
-Many of the rooms have fun stories behind them: there’s the dungeon, which contains a cell known as the “Witch’s Pit.”
+Many of the rooms have fun stories behind them: there’s a dungeon that contains a cell known as the “Witch’s Pit.”
 And there’s the Hall of Christian IV, which displays fabulous 17th-century Flemish tapestries that once belonged to the king and were somehow squirreled away on a remote Norwegian farm, only to be re-discovered in the 20th century.

 Another tale involves the Hall of Olav V, which occupies what was once the great hall of the Medieval castle.
 It fell into ruins and was later controversially restored by an architect who modeled his designs on both English and Norwegian royal houses.
 The rose window containing stained glass was designed by Emanuel Vigeland (sculptor Gustav’s brother).
 During the Nazi occupation of Norway, Norwegian resistance fighters blew up one of Hitler’s flagships, the Selma, in Oslo’s harbor.
 Unfortunately, the ship contained 400 tons of explosives, and the shockwave damaged several structures around the harbor and splintered the window.
 A few remaining pieces were hidden and reinstalled after the war was over.